How do I become a student at COD?

 To be considered for admission as a special part-time or full-time student, the student must meet the eligibility standards established in Education Code, section 48800.05.
 Special part-time and full-time students are given low enrollment priority in accordance with AB 967.
 Students are subject to tuition and fees.
 The application can be downloaded under the Admissions & Records webpage of the College website.

-High School students applying for concurrent enrollment will be notified of their status within 2 weeks of submitting their complete application.
+High School students applying for concurrent enrollment will be notified of their status within 2 weeks of submitting their completed application.
 In the event a student is denied admission, the student may petition the appropriate dean.
 The dean in which the course resides will review the appeal and inform the student in writing of the decision.

 Concurrent Enrollment-Dual Credit Program